alfloyem/New-UNEC/README.md

 # New UNEC

 This project enhances the UNEC student panel by providing a **modern and user-friendly** interface.
-Using the **NewUnec extension**, it replaces the existing web page's HTML, CSS, and JavaScript with a **new, improved** design.
+Using the **New UNEC extension**, it replaces the existing web page's HTML, CSS, and JavaScript with a **new, improved** design.

 ## 🚀 Features